Leadership and Involvement Opportunities

 Directors are expected to attend regular meetings (every 4-6 weeks via teleconference), two in person meetings (in October/November and in May at the annual conference) and participate in committees as required.
 Director must complete an orientation at the start of their term.
 Director terms are 2 years.
 Please refer to the position description for the Director at Large role below.

 2022-23 Currently accepting nominations for:

-Finance Director, 2-year term (1 position available).
-Position description for Finance Director
+President-Elect, 1+2 year term (1 postion available).
+Position description for President-Elect/President

 Director at Large, 2 year term (3 positions available): Position description for Director at Large